Why is it important to declutter your mind daily?

 Being fearful of embarrassment from something you did yesterday that’s lingering in the back of your mind or the fear of forgetting something important.
 I could seriously go on for a while with examples and I’m sure you have more than a few of your own.

-Anxiety in the workplace can lead to low productivity, missed deadlines, and even giving up on your work entirely.
+Anxiety in the workplace can lead to low productivity, missed deadlines, and even giving up on your work entirely, making it essential to find ways to relieve anxiety and regain focus.

-Decluttering your mind helps you regain focus on your tasks.
+Decluttering your mind helps you regain focus on your tasks by teaching you how to eliminate negative thinking that can cloud your judgment.
 By half-thinking about whatever intrusive thoughts have jumped into your mind while also trying to think about your work, you are dividing your mind between the two lines of thinking.

 In this way, mental clutter and intrusive thoughts are just as damaging to productivity and work quality as is actual multitasking.